Last updated on 5 August, 2023

 Travelling Australia is about collecting experiences and memories.
 An easy way to save money while on the road is to do free attractions and activities.
 That is not to say you should never pay to do a tour or an entry fee, but instead, fill most of your time with free things to do.

-Daryl and I carry on board our rig a small boat, snorkel gear, fishing gear and a few other items that mean we can make the most of doing free things wherever we go.
+Daryl and I carry on board our rig a kayak that also fits our dog, snorkel gear, fishing gear and a few other items that mean we can make the most of doing free things wherever we go.
 Yes, we had to buy these items, but they have more than paid for themselves in savings on hire fees.
 Plus, it is convenient to have our own.

 Save money while travelling is to travel slower and staying in each place for longer.
 Also, using free camps and doing free activities will help you to save more money.